nix-community/crate2nix/README.md

 ## Running rust tests

 There is some experimental support for running tests of your rust crates.
 All of the crates in the workspace will have their tests executed.
-When enabling test execution (`runTests = true;`), failing tests will make the whole build fail.
+When enabling test execution (`runTests = true;`), failing tests will make the whole build fail unless you explicitly disable this via test hooks: see the section below.

 ```nix
       let cargo_nix = import ./Cargo.nix { inherit pkgs; };